 About the Puente Program

-City College of San Francisco has two Puente cohorts, one located at the Ocean Campus and one at the Mission Center.
-Each cohort has a Puente counselor, a Puente English instructor, and a mentoring component.
-Students have the opportunity to select which cohort they would like to participate in.
+City College of San Francisco's Puente Program is located at the Mission Center.
+The Program includes a Puente counselor, a Puente English instructor, and a mentoring component.
 Puente is open to all students who would benefit from the Puente model and philosophy.

-The Puente Counseling Faculty provides students with sustained, in-depth, career and academic guidance throughout their enrollment at the community college.
-Puente students will enroll in AAPS 103, Orientation to College Transfer (Fall Semester) which includes identifying lifetime goals, developing an educational plan, and assistance in transitioning to a four-year University, etc.
+The Puente Counseling faculty provides students with sustained, in-depth, career and academic guidance throughout their enrollment at the community college.
+Puente students will enroll in AAPS 103, Orientation to College Transfer (Fall Semester), which includes identifying lifetime goals, developing an educational plan, and receiving assistance in transitioning to a four-year college or university.

-Puente Mentors are members of the professional community and are recruited and trained to share with Puente students career advice regarding their personal experiences of integrating culture and family with academic and professional success.
+Puente Mentors are members of the professional community and are recruited and trained to share with Puente students career advice regarding their personal experiences, integrating culture and family with academic and professional success.